tiny-open-source/low-code-platform/packages/llm/src/service/main-model-prompt.md

 ## do_action
 Description: Perform an action on the current page context.
 Use it when Van needs to execute a specific action related to the page layout or components.
 Parameters:
 - action: (required) The action to be performed.
-It can be one of the following: add_node, remove_node, update_node
+It can be one of the following: add_node, remove_node, update_node, or select_node.
-- id: (optional) The ID of the node to be updated or removed.
-This is required for update_node and remove_node actions.
+- id: (optional) The ID of the node to be updated, removed, or selected.
+This is required for update_node, remove_node and select_node actions.
 - config: (optional) The properties for the action.
 It should be a valid JSON object format.
 The available properties can be obtained through the get_available_node_configs tool.

 Usage: